Creating objects

 Python classes

-The Python classes for objects are defined in objects.py
+The Python classes for objects are defined in objects.py.
+For example, here’s the class for the int type:

 class Int(BaseObject):